 Note.
-Any transfer of appreciated assets by a U.S. person to a foreign nongrantor trust is treated as a sale or exchange and the transferor must recognize as a gain the excess of the FMV of the transferred property over its adjusted basis.
-This rule applies to a domestic trust that becomes a foreign trust, provided that the foreign trust is not a grantor trust.
-The domestic trust is treated as having transferred all of its assets to the foreign trust immediately prior to becoming a foreign trust.
-Although the gain is not recognized on Form 3520, it must be reported on the appropriate form or schedule of the transfer of assets, however, is reported on Part I of this Form 3520.
+For any transfer by a U.S. person to a foreign nongrantor trust after August 4, 1997, the transfer is treated as a sale or exchange and the transferor must recognize as a gain the excess of the FMV of the transferred property over its adjusted basis.
+Although the gain is not recognized on Form 3520, it must be reported on the appropriate form or schedule of the transferor's income tax return.
+See section 684.